 Is the post-bac program considered a graduate program?

-No, for financial aid purposes this is a 5th year/other undergraduate program.
+Yes, for financial aid purposes, this is a graduate program.
 You must check that box on the FAFSA.
-If you do not meet the federal requirements for being an independent student, you must include parents’ data on the FAFSA.

 When should I turn in my financial aid application?